 How often do 1996 Oldsmobile Aurora brake pads need to be replaced?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Aurora.
 Not all brake pads are created equally.
 Some materials last longer.
 Thankfully, when you get Oldsmobile Aurora brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Oldsmobile's standards.

 Your Oldsmobile Aurora may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Unresponsive brakes make it tough to give the road your best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For instance, rotors may start to warp when you drive on worn brake pads, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Go to your local Firestone Complete Auto Care for 1996 Oldsmobile Aurora brake repairs.
 We offer many affordable brake repairs like brake pad/shoe replacement, brake rotor/drum resurfacing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Make an appointment for Oldsmobile Aurora brake repairs or services today.

 You rely on your Oldsmobile Aurora to get you where you need to be.
 When something breaks, we're ready.
 Select from our service menu below to learn about 1996 Oldsmobile repairs.